mhersson/vectorsigma/docs/incremental-updates.md

   modify and guards read.
 VectorSigma generates this file once but never overwrites it, allowing you to add custom fields for your specific application's needs without losing them during regeneration.
+- `common_test.go` - Common variables and setup code for your tests are preserved.
+This file is generated once to provide a starting point for your tests, and can be used by both unit and integration tests.
+You can add your own shared test setup logic here.
 - `statemachine_integration_test.go` - Your integration tests are preserved.
   This file is generated once to provide a starting point for your tests.
 You can add your own test cases here to validate the behavior of your state